-The median annual wage for statisticians was $80,110 in May 2015.
+The median annual wage for statisticians is $80,110.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $44,900, and the highest 10 percent earned more than $130,630.

-In May 2015, the median annual wages for statisticians in the top industries in which they worked were as follows:
+The median annual wages for statisticians in the top industries in which they work are as follows:

 |Scientific research and development services||89,490|

 |Finance and insurance||79,190|

 |Colleges, universities, and professional schools; state, local, and private||68,970|

 Statisticians typically work full time.

 Employment of statisticians is projected to grow 34 percent over the next ten years, much faster than the average for all occupations.
 Growth is expected to result from more widespread use of statistical analysis to make informed business, healthcare, and policy decisions.
 In addition, the large increase in available data from the Internet will open up new areas for analysis.